 Emmanuel promotes Community Solar – a pilot program launched in Maryland that allows anyone who pays an electric bill enjoy the benefits of affordable, clean local solar energy without installing anything on your roof.
 It doesn’t matter if you rent, lease or own your home, you can subscribe to a local community solar farm in Maryland and receive a credit on your electric bill each month for the energy produced by your share.
 Learn more here about Community Solar.

 Capture The Wind Campaign

 Thank you for supporting our Capture the Wind Campaign in the past several years.
 We raised $150 in 2014 for our green initiatives at church and appreciate all the members who signed up for 100% wind power for their homes.
-Groundswell is working on a new program for 2016, so please stay tuned.
+Groundswell has negotiated discounted rates for 100% wind power.
 Read more here about our Capture the Wind Campaign.

 Fair Trade through Equal Exchange

 Something as simple as the kind of coffee we drink reflects our values.
 At Emmanuel we only serve Equal Exchange Fair Trade Coffee at all of our events because we believe small farmers should be paid a living wage and coffee should be grown in ways that protect the environment.
 Watch Video: Equal Exchange: Who We Are and What We Believe In